philbuchanan/calculator/readme.md

 ## Support

-It has been fully tested on iOS 6 running on an iPhone 4, iPhone 4S and iPhone 5, but should work well on older devices and iOS 5.
+It has been fully tested on iOS 7 running on an iPhone 4, iPhone 4S and iPhone 5, but should work well on devices still running iOS 6.
+It has not be designed or tested to work with non-retina iPhones.
+An iPad version is in the works, but still a ways away from completion.

-It has not been tested on iOS 7 yet, but full support for the new OS is planned.

 ## Features